stanfordnlp/CoreNLP/_pages/tools_nndep.md

-This parser supports English (with [Universal Dependencies](http://universaldependencies.github.com/docs/), [Stanford Dependencies](stanford-dependencies.html) and CoNLL Dependencies) and Chinese (with CoNLL Dependencies).
+This parser supports English (with [Universal Dependencies](http://universaldependencies.github.com/docs/), [Stanford Dependencies](https://nlp.stanford.edu/software/stanford-dependencies.html) and CoNLL Dependencies) and Chinese (with CoNLL Dependencies).
 Future versions of the software will support other languages.

 ### How transition-based parsing works

-For a quick introduction to the standard approach to transition-based dependency parsing, see [ Joakim Nivre's EACL 2014 tutorial](http://stp.lingfil.uu.se/~nivre/docs/eacl3.pdf).
+For a quick introduction to the standard approach to transition-based dependency parsing, see [Joakim Nivre's EACL 2014 tutorial](http://stp.lingfil.uu.se/~nivre/docs/eacl3.pdf).

 This parser builds a parse by performing a linear-time scan over the words of